-The tiger beetle is a mostly beneficial insect.
+The tiger beetle is usually a beneficial insect.
 It eats pest insects including ants, caterpillars, flies, grasshopper nymphs, and spiders.
 But sometimes tiger beetles eat their own and some other beneficial insects.

 Tiger beetles are closely related to ground beetles, also beneficial insects, but unlike the ground beetle, the head of a tiger beetle is wider than its thorax—the section between the head and the abdomen.